-- b.
-Provide a detailed project description, including the proposed service, vehicle and facility needs, and other pertinent characteristics of the proposed or existing service implementation; - c.
-Identify existing transportation services in and near the proposed service area, and document in detail whether the proposed project will provide opportunities to coordinate service with existing transit services, including human service agencies, intercity bus services, or other public transit providers; - d.
-Discuss the level of support by the community and tribal government for the proposed project; - e.
-Describe how the mobility and client-access needs of tribal human services agencies were considered in the planning process; - f.
-Describe what opportunities for public participation were provided in the planning process and how the proposed transit service or existing service has been coordinated with transportation provided for the clients of human services agencies, with intercity bus transportation in the area, or with any other rural public transit providers: - g.
-Describe how the proposed service complements rather than duplicates any currently available services; - h.
-If the tribe is already providing transit service, describe if this project is included in the tribe's transit asset management plan; - i.
-Describe the implementation schedule for the proposed project, including time period, staffing, and procurement; and - j.
+b.
+Provide a detailed project description, including the proposed service, vehicle and facility needs, and other pertinent characteristics of the proposed or existing service implementation;

+c.
+Identify existing transportation services in and near the proposed service area, and document in detail whether the proposed project will provide opportunities to coordinate service with existing transit services, including human service agencies, intercity bus services, or other public transit providers;

+d.
+Discuss the level of support by the community and Tribal government for the proposed project;

+e.
+Describe how the mobility and client-access needs of Tribal human services agencies were considered in the planning process;

+f.
+Describe what opportunities for public participation were provided in the planning process;

+g.
+Describe how the proposed service complements rather than duplicates any currently available services;

+h.
+If the Tribe is already providing transit service, describe if this project is included in the Tribe's transit asset management plan;

+i.
+Describe the implementation schedule for the proposed project, including time period, staffing, and procurement; and j.
 Describe any other planning or coordination efforts not mentioned above.

-(ii.)
+(ii).
 Project Readiness